Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 "An’ that’s on top of wherever this monkey experiment ends up goin’ I presume?"

-Powell nodded. *"‘Experiment’* is the right word there.
+Powell nodded. "*‘Experiment’* is the right word there.
 Best to keep our options open."

 "I’ll get that expert opinion taken care of, then," Coombes nodded.